nasa-jpl/cortex/docs/MULTIDEVICE.md

 The `sensing` device is likely to be constrained in terms of resource availability, especially CPU, memory, and network bandwidth.
 For this reason, the `sensing` device is not a good candidate for running anything other than the `monitor` and `bagger` nodes.
-Additionally, if a `bagger` node is run on this device, we recommend settings its trigger level to `high`, so that it only records data when the `Log Extra` button is enabled.
+Additionally, if a `bagger` node is run on this device, we recommend setting its trigger level to `high`, so that it only records data when the `Log Extra` button is enabled.

 # Additional Notes